Zhdanovich98/pub_devcesops/files/for_wiki.md

 - [How to create python 3 virtual environment]
 - [How to set up python virtual environment]

-The Ansible installation will be installed in the **Create/Setting Virtualenv** section.
+The Ansible installation will be installed in the **Setup Virtualenv** section.

    [Install and Use VirtualBox in Ubuntu 20.04]: https://linuxhint.com/install_use_virtualbox_ubuntu/
    [Download Vagrant]: https://www.vagrantup.com/downloads